aziz/SublimeFileBrowser/README.md

 You can change `f3` in the above code to your custom keyboard shortcut.

-**NOTE**: This command creates a new window and open that directory in Sublime.
-It also opens a
+**NOTE**: This command creates a new window and open that directory in Sublime with a Browse Mode view.
-          Browse Mode view as sidebar.
+          The view opens as a left sidebar by default.
+To change it add `dired_open_on_jump` to your user settings file (`Preferences` → `Package Settings` → `FileBrowser` → `Settings — User`).
+          Set it to `"right"` to open the view as sidebar on the right side of the window or to `true` to fill all space.
+A value of `false` will prevent any view to open when jumping.

 ##### Jump List View
 Bring up *Command Palette* and search for `Browse Mode: Jump List` (typing `bmj` should find it for